lifeofpavs/pabloadell/README.md

 # Glad to see you around!
 What's up? <img src="https://user-images.githubusercontent.com/75724798/137638559-e1ecfc51-08ee-4ae7-8912-9a2211e78023.gif" width="30px">

 ## @Me, @myself and @I
-👋 Hi, I’m Pablo Adell but people also call Pabs.
+Hi, I’m Pablo Adell but people also call Pabs. 💃  - Software Engineer at @Affirm
-<p>Software Engineer at @Affirm.</p>
-<p>Normally I would say my job title and my experience but I would rather say that I am really into motorbikes 🏍️.
+<p>Normally I would tell you my hobbies, what I like, my years of experience ... but I would rather say that I am really into motorbikes 🏍️.
 What is life if you can't rush it a bit? 😜</p>

 [![Twitter: ThaiiBraga](https://img.shields.io/twitter/follow/adell13pablo?style=social)](https://twitter.com/adell13pablo)
 [![Linkedin: pabloadell](https://img.shields.io/badge/-pabloadell-blue?style=flat-square&logo=Linkedin&logoColor=white&link=https://www.linkedin.com/in/pablo-adell-4b0476111/)](https://www.linkedin.com/in/pablo-adell-4b0476111/)